syncthing/docs/dev/mergebot.rst

 There are two ways to merge a pull request - by direct ``merge`` command and by ``lgtm`` consensus.

-In general do restrict messages addressed to @st-review to the described commands and do not mix it with general purpose conversation - this might cause unexpected side effects.
+You should restrict messages addressed to @st-review to the described commands and avoid mixing them with general purpose conversation - this might cause unexpected side effects.

 By "lgtm"